Terraform Policy Authoring

 Styra's Terraform Policy Library

-Styra's growing Terraform Policy Library includes pre-built rules for AWS, Azure, and Google Cloud to help organizations follow IaC best practices.
-Rules from the policy library can be added via the Styra DAS policy builder UI by clicking the Add rule button when viewing/editing a policy module with a package prefix of policy.<provider>
+Styra's growing Terraform Policy Library includes pre-built rules for the AWS, Azure, Google Cloud, and Kubernetes Terraform providers to help organizations follow IaC best practices.
+The Terraform Policy Library includes rules built, tested, and managed by Styra as well as rules from the open-source KICS project.
+Rules from the Terraform Policy Library can be added via the Styra DAS policy builder UI by clicking the Add rule button when editing a policy module with a package prefix of policy.<provider>

 , where <provider>